jpls218/Employee_Management_System/README.md

 # Employee_Management_System
-Allows the user to create a display a list of employees
+Allows the user to display a list of employees, all of the roles, and all of the departments of a "company".